Ziang-Lu/Software-Development-and-Design/2-Software Process Models/Software Process Models.md

      *Developers start by developing part of the system that they understand, instead of working on a whole system.*

-  3. Refine the prototype until it's acceptable.  *(iterative process)*
+  3. Refine the prototype until it's acceptable.  *(Iterative process)*

      *The partial system is shown to the customer, and customer feedback is used to drive the next iteration: change the current features, or add new features, i.e., the prototype is improved or extended, respectively.*